edulinq/autograder-py/README.md

  - `course` -- The ID for the course you are enrolled in.
  - `assignment` -- The current assignment you are working on (does not always apply)..
  - `user` -- Your username (which is also your email).
- - `pass` -- You password (probably sent to you by a TA or the autograding server in an email).
+ - `pass` -- Your password (probably sent to you by the autograding server in an email).

 All these options can be set on the command line when invoking on of these tools, e.g.,:
 ```sh